(Last Updated on : 19-09-2019)

 .
 This temple was constructed around a cave amidst a thick forest

 .
-It is considered to be the most famous temple of Manali.
+It is considered to be one of the most famous temples of Manali and is a popular tourist attraction.

 is located in Sarahan

-which is at distance of about 180 kilometers from Shimla.
-This wood
+which is at distance of about 180 km from Shimla.
+This wooden temple, which presents a unique combination of the Buddhist

 of India.
 The intricate wood carvings of this temple draw the attention of tourists.